 Real foods are minimally processed and traditionally prepared.

 Real foods are whole or minimally processed, meaning that they are not refined or artificial.
 So

 How to Get Started with Real Food

-- Join our community and get tips, recipes and discounts delivered to your inbox.
+- Join our community and get tips, recipes, and discounts delivered to your inbox.
+Join the community here.

 - Visit a farmers market to fill your fridge with plenty of seasonal vegetables and fruits.
 Check out this post for tips on shopping farmers markets.

-- Pick up some grass-fed meats from a local rancher, and if you can’t find anyone locally, you can always order grass-fed meat online here.
+- Pick up some grass-fed meats from a local rancher, and if you can't find anyone locally, and checkout the grass-fed meat recipes here.

 - Try making some fermented vegetables.
 Fermented foods, like sauerkraut, kimchi, and even real hot sauce, are a great source of beneficial bacteria and B vitamins.
 They're also fun to make.

 - Try some grass-fed or cultured dairy.
 Grass-fed raw milk is rich wholesome fats, minerals, vitamin A, beta carotene and other nutrients.
 Cultured milk, made into yogurt or kefir, is also a fantastic real food addition to your daily meals.

 - Whole grains that are properly prepared by soaking, sprouting or sourdough make a great, choice, too.